DLFMetadataAssessment/WebsiteDocumentation/entries/contributing-to-site.md

 # Introduction

-Now that you have installed all necessary dependencies as well as configured your repositories, you are ready to begin contributing changes to the DLF website!
+Now that you have installed all necessary dependencies as well as configured your repositories, you are ready to begin contributing changes to the DLF MAWG website!

-To facilitate contributing to the DLF MetadataAssessment repositories, we have provided two similar workflows:
+To facilitate contributing to our website, we have provided two similar workflows:

 - The first workflow primarily avoids the command line, and is envisioned as appropriate for those entirely new to Git and GitHub.